Learning Multi-Task Gaussian Process Over Heterogeneous Input Domains: Differences to other calibrations

 \section{Differences to other calibrations}

-Except for the Bayesian calibration proposed in this paper, there are also some other calibrations in literature to tackle multi-task/multi-fidelity modeling in heterogeneous input domains.
-Inspired by the idea of space mapping in the community of multi-fidelity modeling and optimization~\cite{bandler2004space, robinson2008surrogate, rayas2016power}, the input mapping calibration (IMC) proposed in~\cite{tao2019input} attempts to find a better linear mapping than the prior linear domain mapping.
+Except for the Bayesian calibration proposed in this paper, there are also some other calibrations in literature to tackle multi-task/multi-fidelity modeling with heterogeneous inputs.
+Inspired by the idea of space mapping~\cite{bandler2004space, robinson2008surrogate, rayas2016power}, the input mapping calibration (IMC)~\cite{tao2019input} attempts to find a better linear mapping than the prior linear domain mapping.
 Specifically, given a high-fidelity task with $N^h$ data $\mathcal{D}^h = \{\mbf{X}^h, \mbf{y}^h \}$ and a related low-fidelity task with $N^l$ data $\mathcal{D}^l = \{\mbf{X}^l, \mbf{y}^l \}$, the IMC approach takes a linear transformation

 to project the high-fidelity inputs into the low-dimensional low-fidelity input space.
 In order to learn the transformation matrix $\mbf{A} \in \mathbb{R}^{D^l \times D^h}$ and the bias correction $\mbf{b} \in \mathbb{R}^{D^l}$ from data, the IMC minimizes the discrepancy of task outputs at the high fidelity data points as